WeAreNewt/NonFungibleTime/packages/frontend/README.md

 ## Smart Contract Changes

-To generate new typechain facts, in contracts directory run:
+To generate new typechain facts, in the `packages/contracts` directory run:

 ```
 npm i